 “Did you call the fire department?”

 “No. That’s not it.
-You remember that stuff I told you about a while ago?
+You remember that stuff I told you about last year?
 That stuff I’m into?”

 “You mean that occult nonsense?”

 Katrina remembered Ramon telling her briefly about Frankie emerging himself into dark occultic practices.
 It was one of the main reasons she didn’t like him.
 She was strongly opposed to such things.
-Ramon however was different, as an atheist he didn’t believe in single thing supernatural, divine or demonic.
-Katrina was never happy with what her husband beliefs or lack thereof, but she could put up with atheism any day over Black Magic.
+Ramon, however, was different.
+As an atheist he didn’t believe in a single thing supernatural, divine or demonic.
+Katrina was never happy with her husband’s beliefs or lack thereof, but she could put up with atheism any day over Black Magic.